yorkrobotlab/ardebug/README.md

 ./ardebug
 ```

-or in macOS by running:
+or in macOS by launching ardebug.app, or in a terminal running:

 ```
 ardebug.app/Contents/MacOS/ardebug